hojunkim1/nest-api/README.md

-# Movie app with NestJS
+# Movie api with NestJS